Am I Eligible for USAA Membership?

 Tip: If you are a spouse, unmarried former spouse, or child of a USAA member, you are likely eligible for your own USAA membership.

-USAA membership eligibility cannot ‘pass on’ posthumously, meaning that if parents who were eligible for USAA membership are deceased, but were not members, their children are no longer eligible for USAA membership.
+USAA membership eligibility cannot ‘pass on’ posthumously, meaning that if parents eligible for USAA membership are deceased but not members, their children are no longer eligible for USAA membership.

-Tip: Membership passes down, but not up; therefore, a current USAA member cannot pass eligibility ‘up’ to his parents, nor ‘across’ to his siblings.
+Also, membership passes down but not up.
+That means a current USAA member cannot pass eligibility ‘up’ to their parents or ‘across’ to their siblings.

-Unfortunately, there are no comprehensive resources on the USAA website that spell-out all of the many ways in which membership can be attained.
-Therefore, if you think that you may be eligible for membership and wish to apply, it is highly recommended that you contact the USAA New Member Team at 800-531-8722 and outline your personal situation.
+If you think you may be eligible for membership but are unsure if you qualify, contact the USAA New Member Team at 800-531-8722 and outline your personal situation.

-What Information or Documentation Is Needed to Join USAA?
+What Documentation Do You Need to Join USAA?

-If you’re a servicemember or an eligible family member who wishes to become a USAA member, you’ll need some documentation to get started.
+If you’re a service member or an eligible family member who wants to become a USAA member, you’ll need some documentation to get started.

 Learn More